 segment:

-starting coordinates: (x
+starting coordinates: (x, y)

-ending coordinates: (xend
+ending coordinates: (xend,

-Since we are drawing a flat line, the y
+Since we are drawing a flat line, the y and

-coordinates should be the same while x
+yend coordinates should be the same while x

-will be the asking and purchase price.
+and xend will be the asking and purchase price.
 Try

 creating the basic graph: